 Seat Selection: $0-$80 (must be purchased at the time of booking)

 Unaccompanied Minor: Allegiant does not provide unaccompanied minor services.
 Passengers under 14 must be accompanied by an adult (15 years or older).

 Allegiant provides onboard refreshments for an additional cost.

 No one likes to pay additional fees; luckily, they can be easily avoided if you’re utilizing the benefits and offerings of specific credit cards.

-The cards below offer airline credits that cover the cost of specific fees you might incur, such as baggage, inflight purchases, etc.:
+The Capital One cards below allow you to redeem your miles for 1 cent each as a statement credit to cover the cost of specific fees you might incur, such as baggage, inflight purchases, etc. (within 90 days).

 Ever wondered what it’s like onboard an Allegiant flight?
 We’re breaking down amenities and seat specs so you get a better idea.

 Inflight Amenities: By now you’re aware that Allegiant is an ultra low-cost airline.
 This means most inflight amenities are pretty limited compared to traditional airlines.

 Seat Specs: All Allegiant planes have only 1 cabin class — economy.
 Most Allegiant planes have a configuration of about 90% standard seating and 10% with extra leg room.
 The Boeing 757 has about 70% standard seating and 30% with extra legroom.

 |McDonnell Douglas MD-80||166||151||15||n/a|